 The Best Apples for Homemade Apple Chips

-You really can use any apple you have on hand, but due to the varying water and sugar content of different apple varieties, you may find that you have better results with these suggested apples:
+You really can use any apple you have on hand for this apple chips recipe.
+However, due to the varying water and sugar content of different apple varieties, you may find that you have better results with these suggested and favorite apples!

 - Golden Delicious

 - Red Delicious Apples

 Preheat the air fryer to 400 degrees F and lightly spray the basket or tray with vegetable oil.

 Core and slice apples between 1/6th to 1/8th inch thickness.
 Sprinkle with salt and let sit for a few minutes.

 Coat apple slices with a mixture of cinnamon and sugar, then place apple chips in air fryer in a single layer (you may need to work in batches).